BrandonEnclude/mapbug/README.md

 - The selected map marker's description opens

 ##### Actual Behavior
-- The selected map marker's description opens
+- All of the map marker descriptions open
+- selected-marker-value event value is undefined

 ### Bug #2
 ##### To Reproduce: